kytos-ng/kytos-end-to-end-tests/misc/README-NoviSwitch.md

 2. The execution environment can be just a Linux server with Virtualbox installed and all the tools needed for the end-to-end tests.
 However, we decided to implement our environment based on Kubernetes.
 Thus, the instructions below are based on the Kubernetes setup (but you can easily adapt for a standalone/simple Linux based solution).
 For the Kubernetes integration, you will need to install this Controller: https://github.com/italovalcy/vboxvms-k8s-ctrl (after installing the controller, we added the Virtual Noviflow switches as the templates according to the number of available licenses)

+3. Be aware that when creating topologies, the maximum port number for Noviflow switches is 16 (default port mapping from Tofino-model)

 ## Running end-to-end tests with NoviSwitch

 Overall steps are described below: